Tsuda Umeko: Early life

 Tsuda Ume was born in the Ushigome neighborhood of Edo (present Minami, Shinjuku) as the second daughter of Tsuda Sen and his wife Hatsuko, a progressive agriculturist and strong proponent of the westernization and Christianization of Japan.
 In 1871, Tsuda Sen was involved in the Hokkaido colonization project under Kuroda Kiyotaka, and raised the topic of western education for women as well as for men.

-Under Kuroda's sponsorship, Tsuda Ume was volunteered by her father as one of five women members of the Iwakura mission.
+Under Kuroda's sponsorship, Tsuda Ume was volunteered by her father as one of five women members of the Iwakura Mission.

 At the age of six, she was also the youngest member of the expedition.
 She arrived in San Francisco in November 1871 and remained in the United States as a student until she was 18 years old.

-Tsuda lived in Washington, D.C. from December 1871 with Charles Lanman (the secretary of Japanese legation), and his wife Adeline.
+Tsuda lived in Washington, D.C. from December 1871 with Charles Lanman (the secretary of the Japanese legation) and his wife Adeline.
 As they had no children, they welcomed her like their own child.
 Under the name of Ume Tsuda, she attended the middle-class Georgetown Collegiate School, where she learned English.
 Upon graduating, she received awards in composition, writing, arithmetic, and deportment.
 After graduating, she entered the Archer Institute, which catered to the daughters of politicians and bureaucrats.
-She excelled in language, math, science, and music, especially the piano.
+She excelled in languages, math, science, and music, especially the piano.
 In addition to English, she also studied Latin and French.
 About one year after arriving in the United States, Tsuda asked to be baptized as a Christian.
 Although the Lanmans were Episcopalians, they decided she should attend the nonsectarian Old Swedes Church.

 Coming back to Japan

 By the time Tsuda returned to Japan in 1882, she had almost forgotten Japanese, her native language, which caused temporary difficulties.
 She also experienced cultural problems adjusting to the inferior position of women in Japanese society.
 Even her father, Tsuda Sen, who was radically westernized in many ways, was still traditionally patriarchal and authoritarian with regards to women.

-Tsuda was hired by Itō Hirobumi to be a tutor for his children.
+Tsuda was hired by Itō Hirobumi, who would soon serve as the first prime minister of Japan, to be a tutor for his children.
 In 1885, she then began to work in a girls' school for the daughters of the kazoku peerage, known as Peeresses' School, but she was not satisfied by the restriction of educational opportunities to within the peerage and nobility, and she was not satisfied with the school policy that education was intended to polish girls as ladies and train them to be obedient wives and good mothers.
-She was assisted from 1888 by a friend from her days in America, Alice Bacon, from 1888.
-She decided to return to the United States.
+She was assisted from 1888 by a friend from her days in America, Alice Bacon.
+She decided to return to the United States, and after negotiating a two-year leave from the Peeresses’ School won a full scholarship to study at Bryn Mawr College in Philadelphia.